ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Device Owner: A device is always owned by someone.
-In some cases, it is common for the (primary) device user to also own the device, making the device user/owner also the device administrator.
+In some cases, it is common for the (primary) device user to also own the device, making the device user/owner also the Device Administrator.
 In enterprise environments it is more common for the enterprise to own the device, and any device user has no or limited administration rights.
-In this case, the enterprise appoints a device administrator that is not the device owner.
+In this case, the enterprise appoints a Device Administrator that is not the device owner.

-  - Device Administrator (DA):  An entity that is responsible for administration of a Device, which could be the device owner.
-A Device Administrator has privileges on the Device to install and remove applications and TAs, approve or reject Trust Anchors, and approve or reject Service Providers, among possibly other privileges on the Device.
-A Device Administrator can manage the list of allowed TAMs by modifying the list of Trust Anchors on the Device.
-Although a Device Administrator may have privileges and Device-specific controls to locally administer a device, the Device Administrator may choose to remotely administrate a device through a TAM.
+  - Device Administrator (DA):  An entity that is responsible for administration of a device, which could be the device owner.
+A Device Administrator has privileges on the device to install and remove Untrusted Applications and TAs, approve or reject Trust Anchors, and approve or reject Service Providers, among possibly other privileges on the device.
+A Device Administrator can manage the list of allowed TAMs by modifying the list of Trust Anchors on the device.
+Although a Device Administrator may have privileges and device-specific controls to locally administer a device, the Device Administrator may choose to remotely administrate a device through a TAM.